Zum Hauptinhalt springen

 Museums

-Finnish Craft Museum – Suomen käsityön museo
+Craft Museum of Finland, Suomen käsityön museo

-Learn more at www.craftmuseum.fi/en
+More at www.craftmuseum.fi/en

-Finnish Aviation Museum – Suomen ilmavoimamuseo
+Finnish Air Force Museum, Suomen ilmavoimamuseo

-Natural History Museum of Central Finland – Luontomuseo
+Natural History Museum of Central Finland, Luontomuseo

-Jyväskylä Art Museum – Jyväskylän taidemuseo
+Jyväskylä Art Museum, Jyväskylän taidemuseo

-You can learn more about the museum here: www.jyvaskyla.fi/en/jyvaskyla-art-museum
+More about the museum here: www.jyvaskyla.fi/en/jyvaskyla-art-museum

 Himos Ski Resort